Complete Fusion for Stateful Streams: Equational Theory of Stateful Streams and Fusion as Normalization-by-Evaluation: Theory of Stateful Streams: Normal Forms of Stream Pipelines

 Fig.\ref{f:stateful-semantics} shows the semantic equations: the realization of the Core API of Fig. \ref{f:stateful-API} when |($A$,$Z$) stream| is $S_{AZ}$.
 The operations are defined by coinduction, in the style expounded in \cite{jacobs-tutorial}: to define an operation $f: U\to S_{AZ}$ where $U$ is some set, we introduce a mapping $f': U \to T_{AZ}(U)$, thus giving $U$ a coalgebra structure.
 The desired $f$ is then the unique homomorphism from the $U$ coalgebra to the final coalgebra $S_{AZ}$, see Fig.~\ref{f:coalgebra}.
 We write this fact as $f = \coind f'$.
 For our functor $T_{AZ}$ it is guaranteed to exist.
 In semantic equations we silently apply isomorphisms, such as commutativity and associativity of the sum and product, currying, $S_{AZ} = T_{AZ}(S_{AZ})$.

-The semantic equations expose a subtlety of |zip|: when one of the streams to zip skips but the other (call it |s1|) does not, the result stream skips and its continuation uses |s1| as it was, even though we have peeked already at its current item.
-One may say, zipping requires look-ahead~-- which is not the operation supported by all streams (our API does not provide it).
-This tension is responsible for the main complexity of the |zip| implementation, discussed in \S\ref{s:zip}.
+The semantic equations expose a subtlety of |zip|: when one of the streams to zip skips but the other (call it $s_1$) does not, the result stream skips and its continuation uses $s_1$ as it was, even though we have peeked already at its current item.
+One may say, zipping requires look-ahead~-- which is not the operation supported by all streams.
+Although we certainly support zipping, our API does not provide look-ahead and so we have to find a work-around~-- what is responsible for the main complexity of the |zip| implementation, discussed in \S\ref{s:zip}.

 \begin{definition}[Effectively ended stream] A stream $s$ is called effectively ended if it does not and will never produce any item.
 That is, it satisfies the predicate \O Ended/, (coinductively) defined as: $\O Ended/ s$ holds just in case either $s=\mathbf{1}$; or $s=\kappa'(\mathbf{1},z,t) \land \O Ended/ (t\ z)$. \end{definition}